jonatasrd/javaprogrammer/README.md

-# javaprogrammer
-Estudos para a certificação Java
+# Topics para a certificação Java

 1 - Java Basics
   Define the scope of variables